ArmaSweden/military-working-dog/README.md

 	};
 };

-// 4.
-Put this command in the init section of a group that should leave tracks:
+4. Put this command in the init section of any group that should leave tracks:

 this setVariable ["MWD_Tracked", true]

-// 5.
-Put this command in the init section of a unit to set dog handler role:
+5. Put this command in the init section of any unit to set dog handler role:

 this setVariable ["MWD_Handler", true]